stealthdaemon/AI-powered-Intelligent-phishing-email-detection-system/Readme.md

 3. Start the server - Run the following command `python manage.py runserver`
 4. Open browser and type the link - should be _127.0.0.1:8000/detect_
 5. Download any email in _.eml_ or _.txt_ format and test the application

+## For OCR
+Install tesseract and set the path for OCR in process_email.py in the decode_image function `pytesseract.pytesseract.tesseract_cmd = r'your-installation-path'`

 ## OpenAI API KEY